tee-lab/mothe/README.md

 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/13_generate_dataset.png">
 <br>

 After the configuration process, initiate the data generation process by following the following command.
 Make sure to use multiple videos for data generation to accomodate variations and to produce enough examples.
 Mothe supports only binary classification.
 Therefore name the classes 'yes' for positive examples and 'no' for background examples.
+The data generation method takes a step size argument as well which helps the user to keep the number of examples per video in check.
+(Ex: a higher step size limits the number of frames per video. if a video is very long, one can set a higher step size to skip through unwated and consecutive frames.)

 **_mothe.generate_dataset("path/to/video", "class_name")_**